 Projects developers will join a small team dedicated to publishing cutting-edge data journalism, news apps and interactive graphics.

 **Applicants should be aware that this position differs from the web developer position in both the scope of projects and team environment.

 In the same vein as leading news outlets, The Daily Californian is seeking to push beyond the print format with projects made possible by the online medium.
-Projects developers work on maps, explainers, interactive charts and databases — all with a really quick turnaround and a big impact.
+Projects developers work on maps, explainers and interactive charts — all with a really quick turnaround and a big impact.
 Check out this piece comparing UC Berkeley’s reopening plans to colleges across the country or this graph following Berkeley rent prices and legislation for examples of our work.
 More are available on our projects website.

 We’re seeking data-driven reporters interested in analyzing campus and city issues, developers interested in web applications that add interactivity to the news and front-end designers interested in finding the clearest, most visually interesting way to explain what’s going on in Berkeley.